Halliburton-Landmark/gdp/doc/gdp-net-api-v4.md

   that this is a good direction I will provide more detail.

-## _OPEN ISSUES_

-_This section is not intended to be part of the final document._

-#### Integration with `libevent`

-Currently the I/O loop (i.e., what I want out of this interface) is implemented by `libevent`, and I use other features of that library such as timeout and signal events.
-Requiring the network client library to use libevent seems inappropriate.

-However, if the network gave me a file descriptor on which I could base an event (or if the network added a `libevent` event to an existing event base), I could own the event loop.
-Does that constrain the network implementation too much?
-Notably, can I demand `libevent` as an underlying technology?

-Owning the event loop would also make it easier to create a "low end" `libgdp` implementation which would not depend on threads or an MMU and hence might be feasible on embedded processors.

 ## API

-Background:

-* `gdp_chan_t` is opaque to "my side" of the API.
-* `gdp_cursor_t` is opaque to "my side" of the API; it provides a streaming interface to a payload while the client is receiving.
-  Internally ("your side") it is fair game for other use, in particular, it may be useful on the sending side.
-* `gdp_buf_t` implements dynamically allocated, variable sized buffers (already exists; based on `libevent`).
-Details of that interface are not included here.
-* `gdp_name_t` is the 256-bit version of a GDP name.
-* `gdp_adcert_t` is whatever information is needed to advertise a GDPname.
-This is _for further study_.

 The API is intended to map easily into an object-oriented paradigm with the first parameter to instance methods being `self`.
 Class